Nurpur kingdom: Taragarh Fort

 This fortress was captured by Raja Jagat Singh Pathania from Chamba state and was secretly fortified by him and his sons in preparation for his infamous rebellion against Mughals(1640–42).
 This fort was never seized or captured.
 However, Raja Jagat Singh Pathania was persuaded to stop the war against the Mughals.
 Shahjahan knew that Jagat Singh could not be browbeaten and he could use his help in times of war.
 Therefore, he sent for a compromise on mutually agreed terms.

-The folklore associated with the siege of fort goes that the Mughals forces cordoned the fort for such longtime that they planted mango plants which fruited before the end of siege (this place near taragarh fort today is called Amb ka Bagh literally meaning Mango orchard).
+The folklore associated with the siege of the fort goes that the Mughals forces cordoned off the fort for such a long time that they planted mango plants which fruited before the end of the siege (this place near taragarh fort today is called Amb ka Bagh literally meaning Mango orchard).
 Yet this long siege could not break the will of Raja jagat Singh and his men whose ration had diminished.
-According, to folklore the men of Raja Jagat Singh one day to fool cordoning forces used milk of female dog (who had given litter inside fort but fed in Mughal camp) to prepare a kheer (milk pudding) and threw it out side the fort.
+According to folklore the men of Raja Jagat Singh one day to fool cordoning forces used the milk of female dog (who had been given litter inside fort but fed in Mughal camp) to prepare a kheer (milk pudding) and threw it outside the fort.
 When the cordon commander of Mughal forces saw this he died of shock and the news reached the Mughal emperor who was forced to negotiate with Raja Jagat Singh Pathania.